 Anticipated Start Date for Curricular Changes: Spring 2017

 Rationale for Curriculum Modification: Georgia College and State University’s College of Education would like to refocus this degree to be STEM oriented to meet the ongoing critical shortages for STEM teachers in Georgia.
-Also, to better serve teachers already hired without certification, we are proposing this program be offer 100% online with the exception of actual experiences and internships in the middle schools local to the students.
+Also, to better serve teachers already hired without certification, we are proposing this program be offer 100% online with the exception of actual field experiences and internships in the middle schools local to the students.
 Additionally, due to the recent edTPA requirement as well as the GACE content requirement, we would like to include more STEM content in the program and eliminate the previous option of reading and one STEM, English, or Social Studies area.
 The content-specific coursework will be offered by the faculty in the Arts and Sciences College.